-What Money Buys
+2.1 What Money Buys

-Money is essential for living, but insufficient for thriving.
-Hundreds of investigations conducted in almost every country in the world support this simple truth.
-Altogether, research over the past several decades reveals six major findings, described below, about the nuanced relationship between objective indicators of prosperity (e.g., income and wealth) and subjective measures of well-being (e.g., positive affect, negative affect, and life satisfaction).
+- Money is essential for living, but insufficient for thriving.
+Hundreds of investi- - gations conducted in almost every country in the world support this simple truth. - 35 Altogether, research over the past several decades reveals six major findings, de- - scribed later, about the nuanced relationship between objective indicators of prospe- - rity (e.g., income and wealth) and subjective measures of well-being (e.g., positive - affect, negative affect, and life satisfaction).

-Money Buys (Some) Happiness
+2.1.1 Money Buys (Some) Happiness

-The first major conclusion from the money and well-being literature is that money matters.
-Income relates to numerous beneficial outcomes throughout a person's life.
-Children born to wealthier families are less likely to die as infants (Kramer, Séguin, Lydon, & Goulet, 2000) and more likely to start kindergarten with better academic performance, even before instruction begins (Lee & Burkam, 2002).
-Richer people are relatively more likely to have good physical health (Furnée, Groot, & Pfann, 2011; Lynch, Smith, Kaplan, & House, 2000), and less likely to experience stressful life events (Brady & Matthews, 2002), suffer from mental health conditions (Hudson, 2005), and be the victims of violent crimes (Levitt, 1999).
-The rich even benefit at the end of life, living longer than everyone else, a finding that persists after accounting for preexisting differences in health behaviors and chronic conditions (Bassuk, Berkman, & Amick, 2002).

-Considering the numerous benefits of extra income, the biggest surprise is that these advantages do not always translate to greater happiness.
-Although income does correlate with happiness (see Diener & Biswas-Diener, 2002, for an exhaustive review), the magnitude of the relationship is relatively weak.
-Surveys across 19 nations, for example, show that the poor are only 20% less likely to report being satisfied with their lives than the rich (Diener & Biswas-Diener, 2002).
+- The first major conclusion from the money and well-being literature is that money - matters.
+Income relates to numerous beneficial outcomes throughout a person's life. - Children born to wealthier families are less likely to die as infants (Kramer et al. - 2000) and more likely to start kindergarten with better academic performance, even - before instruction begins (Lee and Burkam 2002).
+Richer people are relatively more - likely to have good physical health (Furnée et al. 2011; Lynch et al. 2000), and - less likely to experience stressful life events (Brady and Matthews 2002), suffer - from mental health conditions (Hudson 2005), and be the victims of violent crimes - (Levitt 1999).
+The rich even benefit at the end of life, living longer than everyone - else, a finding that persists after accounting for preexisting differences in health - behaviors and chronic conditions (Bassuk et al. 2002). - Considering the numerous benefits of extra income, the biggest surprise is that these advantages do not always translate to greater happiness.
+Although income does correlate with happiness (see Diener and Biswas-Diener 2002, for an exhaustive review), the magnitude of the relationship is relatively weak.
+Surveys across 19 nations, for example, show that the poor are only 20% less likely to report being satisfied with their lives than the rich (Diener and Biswas-Diener 2002).
 Although money buys entrance into better schools, more lucrative careers, and safer neighborhoods, it brings less happiness than people assume.

-Earning More But Mattering Less
+2.1.2 Earning More but Mattering Less

-The second major finding from the money and well-being literature is that income most strongly correlates with happiness when one is poor, but the size of the relationship wanes as income rises (Deaton, 2008; Diener, Ng, Harter, & Arora, 2010; Eckersley, 2005; H. Howell & C. Howell, 2008; Inglehart, 2000).
-In other words, the money that makes a person happiest is that which keeps her out of poverty.
-Looking at the data another way, as income increases, the relative amounts matter more than their absolute values (Kahneman & Deaton, 2010).
+- The second major finding from the money and well-being literature is that income - most strongly correlates with happiness when one is poor, but the size of the rela- - tionship wanes as income rises (Deaton 2008; Diener et al. 2010; Eckersley 2005;